apache/royale-docs/features/mxml.md

 **Metadata**: Add additional information to classes, properties, or methods to use at runtime inside the `<fx:Metadata>...</fx:Metadata>` tag. <a href="https://apache.github.io/royale-docs/features/as3/metadata">Learn more</a>.

 **Functions, property definitions, and other features**: Declare properties, instantiate components, and write functions inside the `<fx:Script>...</fx:Script>` tag.
-In the example above, we declare an event handler, a function that does things when you click one of the buttons in the user interface.
+In the component example above, we declare an _event handler_, a function that does things when you click one of the buttons in the user interface.